 FanDuel, meanwhile, only requires that users start one quarterback, two running backs, three wide receivers, one tight end, one kicker, and one defence.
 There’s no flex position here, meaning there’s no need to compare players at different positions.
 A good FanDuel player simply needs to find the best values at each spot.

 Good injury management is key to daily fantasy football success.
 Picking an injured player in your lineup, for example, will obviously not help your chances of success come gameday.
 Good injury management also includes understanding how an injured player's team will respond in his absence.

 You may be able to find a bargain in the injured player's back-up, or decide against a player that only performs well in partnership with the player that's sitting out.
 The most successful players in the world check the NFL injury report daily and allow the results to influence their decisions.

 Understanding the value of match-ups is crucial if you want your daily fantasy team to be a profitable one.
 Put simply, two evenly-matched players are likely to score less when playing against each other than if either player faces a weaker one.
 The variation in standards is a huge factor in determining how well a player performs week-to-week.

 Good fantasy selectors have a full understanding of individual matchups, and the effect these will have on player values.
-This knowledge is particularly valuable on both DraftKings and FanDuel: sometimes these platforms will not always take match-ups entirely into account when adjusting player salaries.
-Understanding the added or diminished value that a player’s match-up offers, and what the platforms have missed, can have a hugely positive influence on your selection.
+This knowledge is particularly valuable on FanDuel: sometimes the platforms will not always take match-ups entirely into account when adjusting player salaries.
+Understanding the added or diminished value that a player’s match-up offers, and what the platform has missed, can have a hugely positive influence on your selection.